nxtstep101/rock-paper-scissors/README.md

 Rock-Paper-Scissors
 ===================

-A version of the classic "Rock, Paper, Scissors" game by Nxtstep101.
+A version of the classic "Rock, Paper, Scissors" game, by Nxtstep101.